Progress report for LNE19-384R

 Table 2.
 Ammonium and nitrate nitrogen levels detected in California privet production fields from July 2019 to October 2019, Long Island, New York.

 Shoot and root data for both species are currently being summarized.
 (Update 2020) There were no significant differences found across treatments or control with root and shoot dry weights.

 Education & Outreach Activities and Participation Summary

-An article providing an overview and explanation of the project was published in our monthly agricultural extension publication (Ag News).
+An article providing an overview and explanation of the project was published in our local monthly agricultural extension publication (Ag News).
 This publication is mailed to approximately 325 growers monthly.
-The article is entitled “New study will look at biochar impacts on water and nutrient retention in nursery production.”
+The article is entitled "New study will look at biochar impacts on water and nutrient retention in nursery production."